Day 1: Sunday 7 June - London - Nairobi

-Tsavo National Park in Central Kenya is home to a superb array of wildlife, and for the next few days we will enjoy great birding and game based from Ngulia Lodge.
+Tsavo West National Park in southern Kenya is home to a superb array of wildlife, and for the next few days we will enjoy great birding and game based from Ngulia Lodge.
 Driving 270km (5 hrs) we will see lots of great wildlife on the way to Tsavo.
 Potential species in the National Park include Harlequin Quail, Two-banded Courser, Scaly Chatterer, Friedman’s Lark, Red-winged Lark, Three-streaked Tchagra, Black-headed Plover, Spotted Thick-knee, Golden-breasted Starling, Shelley’s Starling, Magpie Starling, Jameson’s Firefinch, Mouse-coloured Penduline Tit, Acacia Tit, Pygmy Batis, Black-headed Batis, Tsavo Sunbird, Blue-capped Cordon-Bleu, Somali Bunting, Tiny Cisticola, Pale Prinia and Eastern Paradise Whydah.
 Raptors in the area include Tawny, Martial and Lesser Spotted Eagle plus many more, and we may see Donaldson-Smith’s and Sombre Nightjar roosting by day or on the wing after dark.

 A planned visit to the Mzima Springs, a superb wetland habitat, will give us the chance to do some birding on foot.
 Depending on the weather, we may also choose to visit the Lake Jipe area, where we scan the wetland and adjacent grassland for more localised species.
 There will also be mammals including Lion, Lesser Kudu, Leopard and the “Red Elephants” of Tsavo.